cracell/recipes/mexican/chicken_enchiladas.md

 1. Stir in salt, half of enchilada sauce, chili powder, cayenne, green pepper, cilantro and garlic.
 1. Roll even amounts of the mixture in the tortillas.
 Arrange in a 9x13 inch baking dish.
 Cover with taco sauce and 3/4 cup Cheddar cheese.
 Bake uncovered in the preheated oven 20 minutes.
 Cool 10 minutes before serving.

 Add some Cilantro on top.
-And olives on half (only half for Candle :) )
+And olives

 Based on http://allrecipes.com/Recipe/Chicken-Enchiladas-I/Detail.aspx